 The Air Quality Standards Regulations 20102 aim to improve and maintain air quality by setting target values for the concentration in ambient air of metals cadmium, arsenic, nickel and for benzo[a]pyrene.
-The target value for B[a]P is an annual mean concentration of 1 nanogram (one billionth of a gram (10-9)) per cubic metre (m-3) in ambient air or lower.
+The target value (TV) for B[a]P is an annual mean concentration of 1 nanogram (one billionth of a gram (10-9)) per cubic metre (m-3) in ambient air or lower.
+The regulation requires the UK to report on measures in place to address the exceedance of the TV and that all reasonable measures that do not entail disproportionate cost should be taken to ensure this target is not exceeded.